18F/handbook/docs/06-project-management/project-offboarding.md

 # Offboarding team members with legacy information who may return to consult

-SCENARIO: Team member is leaving a project but will be retained as a “legacy consultant” for the active project team.
-(Assuming project does not require clearance and doesn’t handle sensitive data).
+SCENARIO: Team member is leaving a project but will be retained as a "legacy consultant" for the active project team.
+(Assuming project does not require clearance and doesn't handle sensitive data).

 - Jira access - block if user limit is reached
 - Git - no change